Ohana Talk Story

-Hawaii Hears has provided professional education to Early Intervention groups as well as Hawai'i Speech-Language-Hearing Association.
+Hawaii Hears has provided professional education through Early Intervention groups, Comprehensive Service Center (CSC), Department of Health, and Hawai'i Speech-Language-Hearing Association.

-Contact to have professional presentations catered to meet the needs of your staff of professionals on the subject of hearing loss, communication needs, Listening and Spoken Language, Audiology, Auditory Development, etc.
+Contact us to have professional presentations catered to meet the needs of your staff of professionals on the subject of hearing loss, communication needs, Listening and Spoken Language, Audiology, Auditory Development, and mental health.

 Advocacy and AWarness

-Hawaii Hears believe children who are deaf or hard of hearing deserve quality access to language (including American Sign Language, Listening and Spoken Language, and Total Communication).
+Hawaii Hears believes children who are deaf or hard of hearing deserve quality access to language (including American Sign Language, Listening and Spoken Language, and Total Communication).

 We help families in the Individualized Family Service Plan (IFSP) process and Individualized Education Plan (IEP) meetings as well as legal cases.

 Private services for families with children birth to 5 who have children who are deaf or hard of hearing whose primary mode of communication is Listening and Spoken Language.